 Working boats were of various sizes and configurations, although all were limited by the width and length of the standard lock.
 As the canal was enlarged, the size of canal boats also increased.
 Below are two illustrations of the different sizes of canal boats used on the Erie Canal at different times, as well as proposals for possible future use.

 Most working canal boats on the "Clinton's Ditch" and Enlarged Erie canals included crew quarters, a kitchen, a hold for the goods being shipped, and a stable for the horses or mules.
-The norm was two teams of horses or mules, one of which would be housed in the bow of the boat, and the "Hoggee" or driver would sleep with them.
-The normal shift was six hours on duty, six hours off.
+In many cases, the boats were also home for a family, as the father would captain the boat, the mother would be the cook, and the children would play or help out as needed.
+The boats were towed by teams of horses or mules -- normally there were two teams, one the working team and one housed in the bow of the boat.
+When off duty, the "Hoggee" or driver would sleep with the off duty team.
+The normal working shift was six hours on duty, six hours off.
 Usually, the changeover from one team to the other could be accomplished with little delay, although an animal could occasionally be stubborn, and had to be loaded into the stable using a block and tackle.
-Here are some pictures of the process of changing teams (all from Rochester Images):
+Here are some pictures of the process of changing teams:

 Many different kinds of working boats were used on the canal.
 Early working boats (or "line boats") carried both people and freight -- the freight usually being lumber, gravel or agricultural products going east, and manufactured products (stoves, nails, cloth, etc.) going west.
 These boats also helped many families to emigrate to Ohio and other parts of the Midwest by carrying them and their goods, transferring them to lake boats at Buffalo.
-In many cases, the boats were also home for a family, as the father would captain the boat, the mother would be the cook, and the children would play or help out as needed.
+The number of boats registered each year varied -- the Annual report of the Superintendent of Public Works for the year ended September 30, 1899 listed the number of boats registered and their tonnage from 1844 through 1898.

 The following images give some idea of the variety of boats and the products they carried: